karatelabs/karate/karate-netty/README.md

 java -jar karate-netty-<version>-all.jar -m my-mock.feature -p 8443 -c my-cert.crt -k my-key.key
 ```

-### Run Test
+### Running Tests
 Convenient to run standard [Karate](https://github.com/intuit/karate) tests on the command-line without needing to mess around with Java or the IDE !
 Great for demos or exploratory testing.
+Even HTML reports are generated !

 > Note that if you are depending on external Java libraries or custom code to be compiled, this won't work.

-Feature files (or search paths) to be tested don't need command-line options and can be just listed at the end of the command.
+Feature files (or search paths) to be tested don't need command-line flags or options and can be just listed at the end of the command.

 ```
 java -jar karate-netty-<version>-all.jar my-test.feature